 2 EOTech Model 512

 The Model 512 is EOTech’s most popular holo sight, and not just because it is their most affordable model.
-It features 20 daylight settings, which allows you to adjust brightness for easy dawn to dusk shooting.
-Although some consider a holo sight for shotgun hunting major overkill, the Model 512 can be an asset for turkey hunting, where precision shooting is an absolute must.
+It features 20 daylight settings, which allow you to adjust brightness for easy dawn to dusk shooting.
+While some consider a holo sight for shotgun hunting major overkill, the Model 512 can be an asset for turkey hunting, where precision shooting is an absolute must.
 It even comes in a camo pattern to help you stay hidden when calling in big spring gobblers.

 The Model 512 is also a great option for tactical applications.
 It is super lightweight, holds zero like there’s no tomorrow, and offers up to 1000 hours of battery life.

 It’s a pretty no-frills option compared to some other models in the EOTech line-up.
 However, it may be the best value and is perfect for AR-15 set-ups and other tactical rifles.